oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

   reproducer line omitting options and problem descriptor entries which values are set to their defaults.

+* --attr-same-pd-check=`BOOL` -- Instructs the driver to compare two primitive descriptors - one with added attributes and one without them.
+When BOOL is `true`, check will return error if adding of attributes caused fallback to generic kernel, when optimized kernel lacked proper support.

 * --engine=`KIND[:INDEX]` -- Specifies an engine kind KIND to be used for benchmarking.
 KIND values can be `cpu` (the default) or `gpu`.
 Optional non-negative integer value of INDEX may be specified followed by colon `:`.